 Owners Guillaume and Frédéric are art-mad, and it shows: every room is adorned with modern pieces, either from Guillaume’s gallery in Paris or from their private collection.
 The château’s former wine cellar has been transformed into a chic exhibition space, which hosts vernissages in partnership with international galleries four times a year.

-The château is closed from 1 January to 9 February.
+The château is closed annually from 7 January to 13 February.

 At the hotel

-Pétanque court, art gallery, meeting room (for up to 40 people), private vineyard, free WiFi throughout, laundry service, free on-site parking.
-In rooms: TV, iPod dock, air-conditioning, minibar, Malin + Goetz bath products; suites also have tea- and Nespresso coffee-making kit.
+Pétanque court, meeting room (for up to 40 people), private vineyard, free WiFi throughout, laundry service, free on-site parking.
+In rooms: TV, air-conditioning, minibar, Suzanne Kaufmann bath products; suites also have tea- and Nespresso coffee-making kit.

 Our favourite rooms